wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     (3) The Bank may, by a subsequent notice, vary, revoke, or amend a notice.

-    (4) A person commits an offence if the person fails to comply with any requirements of the Bank under this section and is liable, on summary conviction,---
+    (4) A person commits an offence if the person fails to comply with any requirements of the Bank under this section and is liable, on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $50,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $100,000\.

+    Section 124(4): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 125 Requirement that information, data, or forecasts be audited or reviewed

-*   (1) The Bank may, by notice in writing, require a licensed insurer or other person to obtain an audit or a review, by an auditor, actuary, or other person approved by the Bank, of any information, data, or forecasts that the insurer or other person, as the case may be, is required to supply under [section 121][158] or [124][161].
+*   (1) The Bank may, by notice in writing, require a licensed insurer or other person to obtain an audit or a review, by an auditor, actuary, or other person approved by the Bank, of any information, data, or forecasts that the insurer or other person, as the case may be, is required to supply under [section 121][160] or [124][163].

-    (2) A licensed insurer or other person commits an offence if the insurer or person fails to comply with this section and is liable, on summary conviction,---
+    (2) A licensed insurer or other person commits an offence if the insurer or person fails to comply with this section and is liable, on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $50,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $100,000\.

+    Section 125(2): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 126 Bank may require report relating to licensed insurers or associated persons